ThorbenMoos/Cloneless1/README.md

 # Cloneless1
-Cloneless1 is the first of a series of planned tamper-resistant cryptographic open-source silicon designs.
+Cloneless1 is the first in a series of planned tamper-resistant cryptographic open-source silicon designs.
 It uses GlobalFoundries' 180nm open-source PDK [GF180MCU](https://gf180mcu-pdk.readthedocs.io/en/latest), the [wafer.space](https://wafer.space) [project template](https://github.com/wafer-space/gf180mcu-project-template) and has been submitted to the MPW shuttle [wafer.space GF180MCU Run 1](https://www.crowdsupply.com/wafer-space/gf180mcu-run-1) for fabrication.
-The Cloneless1 ASIC design has been created using the [librelane](https://librelane.readthedocs.io/en/latest) EDA tool flow and can be fully and easily reproduced from the sources and scripts provided in this repository.
+The Cloneless1 ASIC has been designed using the [librelane](https://librelane.readthedocs.io/en/latest) EDA tool flow and can be fully and easily reproduced from the sources and scripts provided in this repository.

 ![A KLayout screenshot of the Cloneless1 ASIC](layout.png)